AncientNLP/potnia/paper.md

 # Implementation

-Potnia is implemented in Python with an extensible architecture centered around the Mapper class, which converts transliterated texts into Unicode representations.
-The library is available here - [Potnia on PyPI](https://pypi.org/project/potnia/) and is designed to handle the complexities of ancient scripts through a flexible and customizable framework.
+Potnia is implemented in Python with an extensible architecture centered around the Mapper class, which converts transliterated texts into Unicode representations. and is designed to handle the complexities of ancient scripts through a flexible and customizable framework.

 ## Key Features

-1. **YAML-Based Data Storage:**  Potnia stores script-specific syllabograms and logograms in YAML files, allowing easy updates and additions.
+1. **YAML-Based Mapping Specification:**  Potnia stores script-specific syllabograms and logograms in YAML files, allowing easy updates and additions.
 This approach ensures scalability when integrating new scripts like Linear A and Akkadian.

     ```yaml
     syllabograms: